von Willebrand disease

 In more severe cases of von Willebrand disease, treatment may be required to stimulate the production of von Willebrand factor and to treat or prevent the bleeding.
 Concentrated clotting factors, including von Willebrand factor, are also sometimes used (given through a drip into a vein).

 The oral contraceptive pill (the pill) can be taken by women with von Willebrand disease to help control heavy periods.
-The oestrogen in the pill can help to increase levels of von Willebrand factor.
+The oestrogen in the pill can help to increase levels of von Willebrand factor and reduce blood loss.

 Pregnancy and childbirth does not usually present a risk for a woman with this disease because, in most women, the levels of von Willebrand factor rise during pregnancy.
 However, it is still advisable for a woman to notify those supervising her antenatal care of the fact she has the disease.